 When families go for coffee, they discover fun and bonding in an unexpected place.
-Five shops that welcome families with more than just an open door:
+These eight shops welcome families with more than just an open door:

 Books, toys, a play kitchen and a rocking horse are part of the kids’ corner, tucked in the back of the shop.
 In summer, kids love the shop’s frozen hot chocolate or fresh-squeezed lemonade.
 Adults go for iced coffee.
-Another popular adult drink is “Bless your Heart,” which is Ghirardelli caramel and espresso melted into Batdorf and Bronson Whirling Dervish espresso and topped with either steamed milk, or cold milk for the iced version.
+Another popular adult drink is “Bless Your Heart,” which is Ghirardelli caramel and espresso melted into Batdorf and Bronson Whirling Dervish espresso and topped with either steamed milk, or cold milk for the iced version.
 Stop by the HodgePodge South location for lunch.